SeanGunn-ter/Clarify/README.md

 # Run The Program
-Open the "app.py" file in your IDE and copy the local host link that is outputted in the terminal.
+Open the "app.py" file in your IDE.
+Copy the local host link that is outputted in the terminal into your web browser.

 # Upload A Document